kpanic9/aws-vpc-cf/README.md

 Goto ACM Console and create a certificate using Domain Authentication
 Update the 'CertificateArn' paremeter in env/application.json file
 Uncomment the code in templates/application.yaml from line number 249

+For accessing the webpage now, get the loadbalancer dns name and goto: http://{load-balancer-dns-name}:443/

 ## Deploy Application

 ```bash